Click on the links within this brief

 outline for first hand accounts by the men who served on HMS Wishart and for a more detailed chronolgy see www.naval-history.net

-a Modified W-Class Destroyer ordered from Thornycroft at Woolston,
+Wishart (D67) was one of two Modified W-Class Destroyers ordered from Thornycroft at Woolston,

 named after Admiral Sir James Wishart (1659-1723), Captain of the Fleet at the Battle of Vigo Bay in 1702 and MP